OpusCapita/react-crudeditor/README.md

     totalCount: state.totalCount
   },
   actions: {

+    /*
+     * Switch to Create View
+     * and populate its form fields with <Model Definition>.ui.create.defaultNewInstance if exists.
+     */
     createInstance(),

-    deleteInstances([{
+    /*
+     * Delete instances by asynchronously calling the server with
+     * <Model Definition>.api.delete()
+     * and <Model Definition>.api.search() to refresh Result Listing.
+     * Only Logical Key fields are required, all others are ignored. deleteInstances([{
       <field name>: <serializable, field value>,
       ...
     }, ...]),

+    /*
+     * Load an instance in Edit View.
+     * Only Logical Key fields of the instance are required, all others are ignored.
+     */
     editInstance({
       instance: {
         <field name>: <serializable, field value>,